-Students must complete SEED 7500X, SEED 7501X, SEED 7542T, SEED 7451X, SEED 7671T, and CBSE CBSE 7214T prior to taking other education courses required for the degree.
-Students must obtain departmental permission to register for these courses.
-In addition to SEED 7451X, SEED 7452X, SEED 7453X, SEED 7454T, and SEED 7455T the following courses are required: - (a) four of the following mathematics courses, or mathematics courses approved by the program adviser: MATH 7271T, MATH 7273T, MATH 7274T, MATH 7275T, MATH 7276T, MATH 7277T; - (b) SEED 7503X; - (c) SEED 7671X.

-Option (D): 36 credits This option leads to both New York State Initial and Professional Certificates in Middle Childhood Education with a specialization in teaching mathematics (grades 5-9).
-Education, Secondary Education 152 Matriculation requirements Applicants must hold a New York State Transitional B Certificate in Middle Childhood Education (grades 5-9) or its equivalent.
-Applicants must present 18 credits of mathematics, including two semesters of calculus before they can begin to take graduate mathematics classes.
-Degree requirements Thirty-three credits are required for the degree.
-Students must complete SEED 7500X, SEED 7501X, SEED 7451X, and SEED 7671T prior to taking other education courses required for the degree.
-Students must obtain departmental permission to register for these courses.
-In addition to SEED 7451X, SEED 7452X, SEED 7453X, SEED 7454T, SEED 7455T, the following courses are required: four of the following mathematics courses, or mathematics courses approved by the program adviser: MATH 7271T, MATH 7273T, MATH 7274T, MATH 7275T, MATH 7276T, MATH 7277T.
+SEED 7542T, and CBSE 7214 (SEED 7500X and SEED 7501X must be completed before student teaching) The following mathematics education courses, or mathematics education courses approved by the program adviser, are required: SEED 7451X, SEED 7452X, SEED 7453X, SEED 7454T, and SEED 7455T. (a) Four of the following mathematics courses, or mathematics courses approved by the mathematics department chair or designee, are required: MATH 7271T, MATH 7273T, MATH 7274T, MATH 7275T, MATH 7276T, MATH 7277T; Option (D): 39 credits This option leads to both New York State Initial and Professional Certificates in Middle Childhood Education with a specialization in teaching mathematics (grades 5-9).
+Education, Secondary Education 152 Applicants must hold a New York State Transitional B Certificate in Middle Childhood Education (grades 5-9) or its equivalent.
+Applicants must present 18 credits of mathematics, including two semesters of calculus before they can begin to take graduate mathematics classes Degree requirements The following four education courses are required.
+Foundations: SEED 7500X, SEED 7501X; Special Education: SEED 7671X; and Literacy: SEED 7503X.
+The following mathematics education courses, or mathematics education courses approved by the program adviser, are required: SEED 7451X, SEED 7452X, SEED 7453X, SEED 7454T, and SEED 7455T.
+Four of the following mathematics courses, or mathematics courses approved by the mathematics department chair or designee, are required: MATH 7271T, MATH 7273T, MATH 7274T, MATH 7275T, MATH 7276T, MATH 7277T.
 M.A. degree program in education: biology teacher (7-12) HEGIS code 0401.01; SED program code 26742 Based on the required background in science, this program develops the student's knowledge of biology.
 Courses from the Department of Biology and the School of Department of Secondary Education are required.
 In the Department of Biology, courses are chosen from the offerings described for the master of arts, biology program.
 In the Department of Secondary Education, coursework is chosen from the following areas of study: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; and methods of teaching biology in grades 7-12.
 Also included are fieldwork and student teaching of biology.
 The program prepares students to teach biology and related sciences in secondary schools.
 Courses required for the degree vary depending on the entry qualifications of students.
 All students should consult the Head of the program in adolescence science education for the current requirements.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the Head of the program in adolescence science education for the current requirements.
-Matriculation requirements Traditiculation requirements Applicants must offer adequate preparation in the following, with an average grade of B or higher in biology courses: general biology; general physics; an advanced course in botany, zoology, general physiology, and genetics; and two terms of organic chemistry.
+Matriculation requirements Applicants must offer adequate preparation in the following, with an average grade of B or higher in biology courses: general biology; general physics; an advanced course in botany, zoology, general physiology, and genetics; and two terms of organic chemistry.
 Applicants must also offer (a) or (b) or (c):